xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Our intensive, week-long class can only begin to address a small part of the larger, complicated puzzle.

-## 3 Bash and Python
+## 3 Three Locations of Computing

 [Our approach owes a small debt to Software Carpentry since this is what I have based a good chunk of the content on the first year and some of this got rolled into the second.
 This is likely the place to acknowledge it.]

 We often begin our courses in outlining the above "big picture" principles, challenges, and considerations.
 There is no hiding the fact the programming is